alevy/www/content/personal.html.markdown

 ### Places I've Traveled

 I try to travel as much as possible - usually alone, but sometimes with friends.
-Sometimes I relate my experiences in my [travel blog](http://travel.amitlevy.com), but not often.
+I don't normally take pictures or keep a journal or anything, so this is mostly for me to remember where I've been.
 Alphabetically by region, then country, I've been to:

 - Americas:
   - Canada: Vancouver, Victoria, Montreal, Jasper, Lake Louise